Talk to us 01204 238 046

 Tender documents comprise several essential elements that provide bidders with the information required to submit a comprehensive and compliant response.
 These components outline project requirements, contractual terms, and submission guidelines, enabling potential contractors to assess the opportunity and tailor their approach effectively.

 The Invitation to Tender (ITT) serves as the cornerstone of the tendering process.
-It introduces the project, outlines its objectives, and formally invites potential suppliers to participate.
+It introduces the project, outlines its objectives, scope and requirements, and formally invites potential suppliers to participate.
 Key details included in the ITT are:

 The contract conditions establish the legal framework for the project, detailing the rights and responsibilities of both parties.
 These include: